Regular black holes and the first law of black hole mechanics: Testing regular black holes part 1 : models with a nondegenerate inner horizon

 \section{Testing regular black holes part \RNum{1}: models with a nondegenerate inner horizon}

-In this section, we proceed by examining RBH models with a nondegernate inner horizon ($a=1$), including the proposals of Bardeen \cite{b:68} (Subsec.~\ref{subsec:B.RBH}), Dymnikova \cite{d:92} (Subsec.~\ref{subsec:D.RBH}), and Hayward \cite{h:06} (Subsec.~\ref{subsec:H.RBH}).
-We write explicit depenencies on $v$ only once when specifying the metric function $f(v,r)$ for the generalized dynamical model, and omit them thereafter for the sake of readability.
+In this section, we proceed by examining RBH models with a nondegenerate inner horizon ($a=1$), including the proposals of Bardeen \cite{b:68} (Subsec.~\ref{subsec:B.RBH}), Dymnikova \cite{d:92} (Subsec.~\ref{subsec:D.RBH}), and Hayward \cite{h:06} (Subsec.~\ref{subsec:H.RBH}).
+We write explicit dependencies on $v$ only once when specifying the metric function $f(v,r)$ for the generalized dynamical model and omit them thereafter for the sake of readability.
 However, we later reinstate the explicit dependencies in Subsec.~\ref{subsec:HF.RBH} for clarity.